benedicttan2503/SQL/README.md

 # SQL

 # Description
 This SQL code retrieves data from the bigquery-public-data.world_bank_intl_education.international_education table.
-It calculates rates of change and population ratios for specific indicators and years, focusing on the richest and poorest countries according to GDP per Capita.
-The code uses subqueries and joins to obtain the desired results.
+It calculates rates of change and population ratios for specific indicators and years, focusing on the richest and poorest countries.
+To represent the richest countries per GDP per capita by chosing 5 G7 nations.
+For the poorest, I chose 5 countries from this website: https://www.gfmag.com/global-data/economic-data/the-poorest-countries-in-the-world.

 # Explanation
 The SQL code consists of a single main query that includes three subqueries.
 Here's an overview of each part: